-His case was proven in time.
-During the reign of the German empire between 1871 and 1918, what was once a workers' party quickly became a mass movement with upwards of one million members.
-In elections it obtained one-third of the popular vote.
+During the reign of the German empire from 1871 to 1918, the party quickly became a mass movement, with upwards of 1 million members.
+In elections, it obtained one-third of the popular vote.

-Social Democrats were so popular that the chancellor of the newly-unified German empire, Otto von Bismarck, banned the party through a series of "Anti-Socialist Laws."
-For 12 years, trade-union-friendly proponents of social democracy were monitored, denounced and forced to emigrate.
+The SPD became so popular that the chancellor of the newly unified German empire, Otto von Bismarck, banned the party through a series of "Anti-Socialist Laws."
+For 12 years, union-friendly proponents of social democracy were monitored, denounced and forced to emigrate.

 When Germany's last imperial chancellor, Kaiser Wilhelm II, abdicated the throne on November 9, 1918, both branches of the social democratic movement called simultaneously for the founding of a new republic.
-From the chambers Berlin's Reichstag, or parliament, Philipp Scheidemann proclaimed a moderately democratic republic, while Karl Liebknecht called for a "socialist-communist" Germany.
+From the chambers of Berlin's Reichstag parliament, the Social Democrat Philipp Scheidemann proclaimed a moderately democratic republic, while Karl Liebknecht called for a "socialist-communist" Germany.

-But over the course of the 1920s and 30s, the term "social democracy" became associated with collapse.
-The Weimar Republic, founded and supported by a majority of moderate Social Democrats and representing the first phase of democracy on German soil, was politically instable during its short life between 1918 and 1933.
-Due to hyperinflation and mass unemployment, the country's economic condition appeared hopeless.
+But the Weimar Republic, founded and supported by a majority of moderate Social Democrats and representing the first phase of democracy on German soil, was politically unstable during its short life from 1918 to 1933.
+Because of hyperinflation and mass unemployment, the country's economic condition appeared hopeless.
 Weak democratic institutions could no longer counteract the rise of National Socialists under Adolf Hitler.

 Still, all 94 SPD parliamentarians voted against Hitler's "Enabling Act of 1933," a law that replaced democracy in Germany in favor of Hitler's despotism.

-At the end of World War II in 1945, what remained of the SPD had become a leftist popular front whose chief preoccupation was with itself in the post-war years.
-As Germany's conservative political party enacted capitalist reforms and set the country on a path that would lead toward the "economic miracle," the SPD corrected and revamped its anti-capitalistic attitudes.
+At the end of World War II in 1945, what remained of the SPD had become a leftist popular front whose chief preoccupation was with itself in the postwar years.
+As Germany's conservative political party set the country on a path that would lead toward the "economic miracle," the SPD corrected and revamped its anti-capitalistic attitudes.

 In kneeling, Brandt became a symbol of German remorse and the most recognizable SPD politician worldwide